 CUNY policies and procedures ensure fair and impartial college practices.
-These include federal, state, city, and university regulations that the college must uphold.
+The college makes every effort to promote clarity and transparency in its adherence to federal, state, and city policies and procedures, and the college president's yearly reaffirmation letter to the campus community concerning this adherence attests to this commitment.
 Compliance guidelines and guidebooks provide resources and, where appropriate, recourse to taking action.
 Marketing and Communications ensures that all public relations, both internal and external, are conducted with the highest regard for honesty and truthfulness (II.6).
 Consumer information for prospective and current students makes transparent to the college's primary constituency, its students, data about financial aid, student outcomes, health and safety, and other general information about the college like programs of study, accreditation, and licensure (II.8).